Changissnz/selfinterest/README.md

 ## More on philosophies of self-interest #64

 The relation between self-interest and information is indeed complicated.
-This complication is a consequence of self-interest having to be economical to its not being self-contained.
+This complication is a consequence of self-interest having to be economical due to its not being self-contained.
+The principles required to be harnessed in ways of precision for wanted products of effects is variable in difficulty.
+And the styles of expressing these principles to be understood by human beings is also variable.
+So the starting point consists of principles to be known, and the principles do not have to be expressed by human beings in forms accurate and simple.
+Also, there is no universal rule that principle need be understood by a human being; this alone is part of the explanation for the consequentialist ways that human societies operate by.